Skip to content

 The smallest allowed changed for the value function.

-Bellow the amound of change, the value function is considered converged and the value iteration process will end early.
+Below the amount of change, the value function is considered converged and the value iteration process will end early.

 How thorough the tracking of the solving process should be.
 (0: Nothing; 1: Times and sizes of belief sets and value function; 2: The actual value functions and beliefs sets)